 7. Good Morning

 If you want to increase lower back strength and stability, do a bodyweight good morning workout at home.

 Good morning exercise can help reduce low back pain and chances of injuries.
 It also activates the hamstrings.
 3Effects of load on good morning kinematics and EMG activity – Peer Journal

 How to do the good morning workout

-- Stand straight with your feet hip to shoulder width apart, bend your arms and keep your fingertips behind your head.
-Elbows pointing out to the sides.
+- Stand straight with your feet hip to shoulder width apart, bend your arms, and keep your fingertips behind your head.
+Elbows are pointing out to the sides.

 - Pause for a couple of seconds and then slowly return to the start.
 That’s one rep.

 - Do as many repetitions as you like.